Liverpool set for Eurovision Song Contest final, with Sweden favored and Ukraine in spotlight

 Founded in 1956, Eurovision is a European cultural institution that has produced breakout stars — ABBA and Celine Dion are both past winners – alongside performers whose careers sank without a trace.

+In recent years, it has once again become a platform that can launch stars.
+Italian rock band Måneskin, who won in 2021, have played major U.S. festivals and opened for the Rolling Stones on tour.
+Ryder has had a No. 1 album and played the Glastonbury festival.

+“People know the value of stepping on that stage to 160 million people, knowing that they could go huge,” Holden said.
+“ABBA did it in the 1970s, then it went quiet and it wasn’t quite seen as the launchpad it is now.
+Now, the music industry, the world, knows that if you appear at Eurovision, you could be in for a great thing.”

-It’s an unabashedly campy event that was long viewed as a guilty pleasure — especially in the U.K., where years of bad results were blamed on geopolitics and Brexit, rather than the poor quality of the British contenders.
+For many, Eurovision was long viewed as a guilty pleasure — especially in the U.K., where years of bad results were blamed on geopolitics and Brexit, rather than the poor quality of the British contenders.

 But Ryder’s second-place finish in 2022 has helped restore Eurovision’s credibility in Britain.